ballerina-guides/integration-tutorials/sending-a-simple-message-to-a-service/README.md

 |};
 ```

-The payload will be an array of JSON objects, where the structure of each JSON object matches this record.
-Note that you can use the "Paste JSON as record" VSCode command to generate the record if you have the JSON payload.
+The payload will be an array of JSON objects in which, the structure of each JSON object matches this record.
+Note that you can use the "Paste JSON as record" VS Code command to generate the record if you have the JSON payload.

 6. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, retrieves relevant details from the backend service, and responds to the request.
-Use `/healthcare` as the service path (or the context) of the service which is attached to the listener listening on port `port`.
+Use `/healthcare` as the service path (or the context) of the service, which is attached to the listener listening on port `port`.
 Define an HTTP resource that allows the `GET` operation on resource path `/querydoctor` and accepts the `category` (corresponding to the specialization) as a path parameter.

 ```ballerina
 service /healthcare on new http:Listener(port) {